bjoern-janson/computational-phase-boundary/falsification.md

 - incorrect utility alignment estimation,
 - missing selection pressure variables,
 - inaccessible deployment pathways,
-- incorrect assumption about causal relevance.
+- incorrect assumptions about causal relevance.

 A high rate of false positives would indicate that information velocity is not sufficient as a predictor.